Sustainable film production: Yesterday

 Yesterday implemented a strict-no idling policy to reduce CO^{2} emissions and many of the crew utilized public transportation.
 In addition to the sustainable practices, the set decoration team incorporated green messaging on the posters on the school set.
 The Yesterday team donated 2,860lbs of excess catering and set decoration to City Harvest London, feeding 2,383 in need.
 The construction department donated $6,000 worth of leather tapestries to a firefighting charity.
 Costumes and props were donated to Dress for Success and British Heart Foundation.
 Yesterday received a 2019 EMA Gold Seal.

 Call of the Wild

 In Disney's 2020 adaption of Call of the Wild, with the guidance of sustainability manager Adrienne Pfieffer, the production implemented various initiatives to manage materials and waste effectively.
 These initiatives resulted in approximately 82% of materials being diverted from landfills, which significantly reduced the film's overall carbon footprint.
 Small changes around the set made a significant difference in sustainability outcomes.
 Proper food waste management practices prevented 1,515 pounds of food from ending up in landfills.
 Disney also opted to make the sets of "Call of the Wild" permanent in order to reuse them in future projects.

+Jurassic World: Rebirth

+In this new addition to the Jurassic franchise, Jurassic World: Rebirth was able to practice sustainability thanks to the team led by Mandy Cayford at Sky Studios Elstree.
+Cayford and her team were able to collaborate with Universal Pictures to reduce waste by helping invest in green technology such as reusable small and large batteries, using electric instead of gas-powered cars to avoid the burning the fossil fuels, reusable dishware, recycling and composting as much as possible, and reusing materials used on previous productions.
+The set was able to avoid disposing over 100,000 single-use items by having reusable dishware throughout the entire production which could range from around 4,500 to 7,500 pounds of trash.